 Finding a hair salon that specialized in blonde highlights was a priority for me when I moved to Ho Chi Minh City.
 And I found two that I have trusted with my finicky hair and they have done a great job – Concept Coiffure and Ace London Hair.

 Concept Coiffure in District 2 is a salon that caters almost exclusively to foreigners.
 In fact, I’ve only ever seen ex-pats getting their hair done here.
 The prices here are much higher than you’d expect for Vietnam, but still slightly lower than you’d pay for the same service in the US.
 I especially love that they utilize multiple stylists for coloring and blow-drying, and the luxuriously long hair wash with a head massage.

 Ace London Hair in District 1 has been my most recent go-to as it is closer to my apartment and also slightly cheaper than Concept Coiffure (depending n the stylist that you choose).
 Their service is reasonably priced, efficient, and professional.
 Even if you choose one of the less-expensive stylists, you can trust that you’ll leave feeling beautiful!

 The price that you’ll pay to get your nails done in Ho Chi Minh City can also vary wildly.
 But after trying several places with questionable hygiene practices, and getting our cuticles sliced to the point of bleeding, we’ve found our favorite spot.
 The Nail Garden has a cute interior with comfy chairs and super friendly nail technicians.
 The prices are a bit on the higher side but it’s worth it for the quality of their products and care.
-Plus the tip is included in the price!
+Plus, the price includes the tip!

 The cost of a massage in Ho Chi Minh City is higher than those in Thailand, but still significantly lower than you’ll pay in the states.
 And as with the other services listed here, you can find incredibly cheap massages or you can pay significantly more by going to a fancy spa.